Pte Frederick Thomas Berry 16-A-12

 Frederick was taken on strength on January 13 1945 to the Lake Superior Regiment and was killed in action then on Wednesday January 17 1945 age 36.

-He was temporarily buried in ‘s-Hertogenbosch, Holland and reburied on October 22 1945 in Groesbeek.
+He was temporarily buried in ‘s-Hertogenbosch, Holland before being reburied on October 22 1945 in Groesbeek.

-His name is at the monument too of the Lake Superior Regiment in Thunder Bay Ontario although his name is still mentioned at the CWGC list as a member of the Canadian Scottish Regiment.
+His name is also mentioned at the monument of the Lake Superior Regiment in Thunder Bay Ontario although his name is still mentioned at the CWGC list as a member of the Canadian Scottish Regiment.

 His medals were: 1939-45 Star; France Germany Star; War medal; CVSM & Clasp.